-Lack of exercise increases insulin resistance
+Lack of physical activity increases insulin resistance.

 Illustration: AI

-Sitting for long periods causes weight gain and changes in the body
+Sitting for long periods causes weight gain and changes in the body.

 Risk of dyslipidemia and cardiovascular disease